A Forgotten Sex Act’s Unlikely Renaissance in the Pandemic

 Still, some longtime glory hole patrons saw some irony in the moment.

-Van, another man who has used glory holes and continued to in the pandemic, first advised potential patrons that all holes aren’t created equal.
+Van, another man who has used glory holes and continues to during the pandemic, first advised potential patrons that all holes aren’t created equal.
 He usually finds his glory holes through an online directory.
 Some stations are suited for a good time—well kept, sanitary, and run smoothly, with scheduled appointments and all, like the one Jonah found.
-Other operators hang a dirty curtain with a hole in it through a doorway inside their apartment with pets and roommates roaming around nearby.
+Other operators hang a dirty curtain with a hole in it through a doorway inside their apartment, with pets and roommates roaming around nearby.
 In other words: It’s worth doing your research.

 But Van also seemed bemused by the “pandemic-friendly” framing of glory holes.
 “Clean” and “discreet” sites have always been available, he said, but none of those qualities capture the most appealing aspect of using glory holes.
 His reason for going: the thrill of ceremony.